Query API

 Kentik Sort-by Options

-If no aggregates are included in the Query Object then Kentik will automatically generate a set of aggregates for the query based on the value of the metric field (query object).
-Like user-specified aggregates, the name of one of these Kentik-generated aggregates may be specified in the outsort field (query object) to determine the aggregate object by which results will be sorted for depth and topx.
-The following table shows the names of the Kentik-generated aggregates that are valid in the outsort field for each metric.
+If no aggregates are specified in the Query Object, Kentik automatically generates aggregates based on the metric field.
+These Kentik-generated aggregates can be used in the outsort field to sort results for depth and topx.
+The table below lists valid Kentik-generated aggregates for each metric:

 Metric | Aggregate name |